zkyseu/PPlanedet/README.md

 ## News
 <ul class="nobull">
+  <li>[2022-12-4] :fire: we release the predict/demo code.
+You can directly test our model.
-  <li>[2022-11-24] :fire: we release the evaluation code and pretrain weight of the <a href="https://github.com/zkyseu/PPlanedet/tree/main/configs/scnn">SCNN</a> in Tusimple dataset.
+  <li>[2022-11-24] : we release the evaluation code and pretrain weight of the <a href="https://github.com/zkyseu/PPlanedet/tree/main/configs/scnn">SCNN</a> in Tusimple dataset.
 We also update the Installation and training documentations of our project.
 In the following days, we will upload Inference/demo code and pretrain weight of SCNN in CULane dataset.
 Meanwhile, we will reproduce ERFNet.
   <li>[2022-11-22] we release the project code.
 We now only reproduce the SCNN with 93.70% accuracy in Tusimple dataset.
 Pretrain model will be updated in the following days.
 We will also release the eval and demo code in the following days.

 </ul>